jnidzwetzki/pg-lock-tracer/README.md

 * `pg_lw_lock_tracer` -  is a tracer for PostgreSQL lightweight locks (LWLocks).
 * `animate_lock_graph` - creates animated locks graphs based on the `pg_lock_tracer` output.

-These tools are designed to gain deep insights into PostgreSQL's locking activities and troubleshoot performance issues.
+These tools are designed to gain deep insights into PostgreSQL's locking activities and troubleshoot performance-related issues.

 __Note:__ Most of these tools employ the [BPF / eBPF](https://ebpf.io/) (_Extended Berkeley Packet Filter_) technology.
 At the moment, PostgreSQL 14 and 15 are supported (see additional information below).